ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 outputs: normal plane, v-tail, elevons, etc.
 You should try to get the servo-arms centered when the channel driving it is in neutral position if possible.
 You can tweak this using the SERVOx_TRIM params.
-You can do this manually or via the Initial Configuration -> Mandatory Hardware -> Servo tab.
+You can do this manually or via the SETUP -> Mandatory Hardware -> Servo tab.
 You can also set the output range in this tab.
 Default is 1100 to 1900uS.
 Depending on your individual airframe's requirements, these endpoints can be adjusted.
 Values of 1000/2000uS usually provide full throws.